españolenglish

 Director

-Director of Aguas Andinas since 2013 and CEO of IAM since May 2021.
+He has been a Director of Aguas Andinas since 2013 and has served as General Manager of IAM since May 2021.

 Rodrigo Manubens Moltedo

-Member and Chairman of the Board since 2011.
+He has been a member of the Board of Directors since 2011.

 Vivianne Blanlot Soza

-She has served as Minister of Defense, Executive Secretary of the National Energy Commission, Executive Director of the National Environmental Commission, member and president of the Transparency Council, and has also served as an independent consultant and advisor for national public and multilateral international institutions, among others.
+She has served as Minister of Defense, Executive Secretary of the National Energy Commission, Executive Director of the National Environment Commission, and as a member and Chair of the Council for Transparency.
+She has also worked as an independent consultant and advisor to national public institutions and international multilateral organizations, among others.

 Marisol Bravo Léniz